alephium/www/src/content/blog/2024-07-12_All-the-Athens-Meetup-Presentations--f419195640ce/index.md

 description: 'If you couldn’t come… Doesn’t mean you can’t see the presentations!
 Find them all here and watch them at your convenience.'
 ---

-If you couldn’t come… Doesn’t mean you can’t see the presentations!
-Find them all here and watch them at your convenience.

----

 ### **All the Athens Meetup Presentations!**

 _If you couldn’t come… Doesn’t mean you can’t see the presentations!
 Find them all here and watch them at your convenience._